jjcollinge/quorum-deploy/README.md

 ### Configure Additional Members
 Once the first member has been deployed, you can deploy additional members into new resource groups, subscriptions or accounts.

-You will be required to provide a SAS token for access to the first memeber's Azure Table Storage account.
+At present, this assume every additional member has access to the same Azure Storage Account via a connection string.
+This is impractical and in the future will support SAS tokens for external clients to access the first member's Azure Table Storage with read-only permissions.
-You will also need to provide credentials for your own Azure Storage account where you have stored your node's keys, as described in *Configure First Member*.

 ### Deploy Additional Members
 When you have your keys stored in Azure Blob Storage and you've populated your paramters file.
 You can simply deploy the `additionalMember.json` ARM template along with your `additionalMember.parameters.json` parameters file.